couchbase/platform/cbcrypto/EncryptedFileFormat.md

 Even if 32 bit length field allows for really large chunks (4GB) one should choose a reasonable chunk size keeping in mind that the process decrypting the chunk should keep the entire chunk in memory.

+Each chunk use the filename (without path) and file offset as associated data (AD) generated on the following format:

+    filename:offset

+Example:

+    myfile.cef:123456